cloudmesh-community/fa18-523-60/paper/paper.md

 or sort documents with specific fields.
 By using native operations from MongoDB, the pipeline operators are efficient in aggregating results.

-The *$addFields* stage is used to add new fields into documents.
-It reshapes each document in stream, similarly to the *$project* stage.
+The *addFields* stage is used to add new fields into documents.
+It reshapes each document in stream, similarly to the *project* stage.
-The output document will contain existing fields from input documents and the newly added fields [@www-docs-mongodb].
+The output document will contain existing fields from input documents and the newly added fields @www-docs-mongodb].
 The following example shows how to add *student details* into a document.

 ```